brpandey/leetcode-notes/sys-design/hacking/30_rideshare.md

 #### Will R-trees in densely populated areas be overloaded by requests?

-The R-tree will be a distributed structure: parts of the tree are held on different servers, and queries of the tree can span several servers.
+The R-tree will be a distributed structure: **parts of the tree are held on different servers**, and queries of the tree can span several servers.

 Because the tree is self-balancing, it is unlikely that any single leaf node can be significantly larger than another leaf node.
-However, a partitioning scheme can be used where neighboring MBRs of densely populated areas are not held by the same server.
+However, a partitioning scheme can be used where neighboring MBRs of densely populated areas are *not held by the same server*.
 This reduces the overload likelihood if there were a sudden burst of passengers in a particular location.

 Additionally, for the range queries, we can set a dynamic query range that is based on expected